Tenshinsho Jigen Ryu: History

-The Tenshisho Jigen Ryu Hyōhō (天眞正自源流兵法) was founded by Tose Yosazaemon Osamune (十瀬 与三左衛門 長宗, c.
+there is another versión of the lineage in which the Tenshinsho Jigen Ryu Hyōhō was founded by Tose Yosazaemon Osamune (十瀬 与三左衛門 長宗, c.
 1540- c.
-1600) around the Eiroku Era (1558-1570).
-Tose was a land-holding samurai from Hitachi province in Japan.
-He inherited the scrolls of Jiken ryu from Yaobettō Kenko and, in his twenties, he traveled to Katori Shrine where he came under the instruction of Iizasa Wakasa no Kami Morinobu, the third headmaster of the Tenshin Shoden Katori Shinto Ryu.
-After five years of training he received a menkyo kaiden (license of mastery).
+1600) around the Eiroku Era (1558–1570).
+Tose was also a land-holding samurai from Hitachi province in Japan.
+In his twenties, he traveled to Katori Shrine where he came under the instruction of Iizasa Wakasa no Kami Morinobu, the third headmaster of the Tenshin Shoden Katori Shinto Ryu and after five years of training he received the menkyo kaiden.
 After completing his training in Katori he moved on to continue his studies at Kashima Shrine where he underwent a spiritual ordeal and received, via an oracle, a catalog of martial techniques in a divine inspiration from Takemikazuchi.
 In addition, he received a vision of technique so swift that with it he could cut a flying swallow out of the air.
 From this inspiration he named his new system Tenshinsho Jigen Ryu, taking the “Tenshinsho” (true and correct transmission from the deity of Katori Shrine- Futsunushi) from the Tenshin Shoden Katori Shinto Ryu, and adding the term “self-power revelation” (Jigen) which had come to him after his spiritual ordeal at Kashima Shrine.
-From this point, the version of the lineage described in the school tradition differs from other sources.

-In these sources, Tose's student, Kaneko Shinkuro Morisada (金子 新九郎 盛貞, c.
+In this version, Tose's student, Kaneko Shinkuro Morisada (金子 新九郎 盛貞, c.
 1520- c.
 1585), would eventually carry on the tradition by becoming the second headmaster.
 The third headmaster of the Tenshinsho Jigen Ryu Hyōhō would be Terasaka Yakuro Masatsune (赤坂 弥九郎 政雅, 1567- 1594), also known by his Buddhist dharma name, Zenkitsu (善吉, also read Zenkichi).
 He was the chief Buddhist priest of the Tennji Temple near Kyoto.
 Although his life was short lived he did manage to pass on the Tenshinsho Jigen Ryu to Togo Shigekata (東郷 重位, 1560- 1643), a samurai from the Satsuma domain, who after 3 years of having returned to Satsuma synthesized the Tenshinsho Jigen Ryu with the Taisha Ryu to create the Jigen Ryu.

-According to tradition, the Tenshinsho Jigen Ryu would remain a well-kept secret in the Satsuma clan through the Jigen Ryu and Yakumaru Jigen Ryu lines, and passed down through a series of dai (a line of headmasters not related by blood) for nearly 400 years.
+According to tradition, the Tenshinsho Jigen Ryu would remain a well-kept secret in the Satsuma clan through the Jigen Ryu and Yakumaru Jigen Ryu lines, and passed down through the Setoguchi, Yakumaru and Mizoguchi families for nearly 400 years.

-In 1963, the Tenshisho Jigen Ryu would see a revival under the 27th headmaster, Ueno Yasuyuki Genshin (上野 靖之 源心, 1913- 1972), when he began instructing at the Shobukan in Asakusa, Tokyo until his death in 1972.
+In 1963, the Tenshinsho Jigen Ryu would see a revival under the 27th headmaster, Ueno Yasuyuki Genshin (上野 靖之 源心, 1913- 1972), when he began instructing at the Shobukan in Asakusa, Tokyo until his death in 1972.
 Ueno would pass on the Tenshinsho Jigen Ryu to his two sons, Ueno Kagenori Genki (上野 景範 源己) and Ueno Takashi Doushin (上野 貴史 童心).
 They later succeeded Ueno in becoming the 28th and 29th headmasters.
 Ueno would also instruct Kawabata Terutaka (河端 照孝, b.
 1940) who went on to create the Ryushin Shouchi Ryu.